East Pakistan: Role of the Pakistani military

 The tense relations between East and West Pakistan reached a climax in 1970 when the Awami League, the largest East Pakistani political party, led by Sheikh Mujibur Rahman, (Mujib), won a landslide victory in the national elections in East Pakistan.
 The party won 160 of the 162 seats allotted to East Pakistan, and thus a majority of the 300 seats in the Parliament.
 This gave the Awami League the constitutional right to form a government without forming a coalition with any other party.
 Khan invited Mujib to Rawalpindi to take the charge of the office, and negotiations took place between the military government and the Awami Party.
 Bhutto was shocked with the results and threatened his fellow Peoples Party members if they attended the inaugural session at the National Assembly, famously saying he would "break the legs" of any member of his party who dared enter and attend the session.
 However, fearing East Pakistani separatism, Bhutto demanded Mujib to form a coalition government.
 After a secret meeting held in Larkana, Mujib agreed to give Bhutto the office of the presidency with Mujib as prime minister.
-General Yahya Khan and his military government were kept unaware of these developments and under pressure from his own military government, refused to allow Rahman to become the prime minister of Pakistan.
+General Yahya Khan and his military government were kept unaware of these developments and under pressure from his own military government, refused to allow Mujib-ur-Rahman to become the prime minister of Pakistan.
 This increased agitation for greater autonomy in East Pakistan.
 The military police arrested Mujib and Bhutto and placed them in Adiala Jail in Rawalpindi.
 The news spread like a fire in both East and West Pakistan, and the struggle for independence began in East Pakistan.

 The senior high command officers in Pakistan Armed Forces, and Zulfikar Ali Bhutto, began to pressure General Yahya Khan to take armed action against Mujib and his party.
 Bhutto later distanced himself from Yahya Khan after he was arrested by Military Police along with Mujib.
 Soon after the arrests, a high-level meeting was chaired by Yahya Khan.
 During the meeting, high commanders of the Pakistan Armed Forces unanimously recommended an armed and violent military action.
 East Pakistan's Martial Law Administrator Admiral Ahsan, Governor of East Pakistan, and Air Commodore Zafar Masud, Air Officer Commanding of Dacca's only airbase, were the only officers to object to the plans.
 When it became obvious that military action in East Pakistan was inevitable, Admiral Ahsan resigned from his position as martial law administrator in protest, and immediately flew back to Karachi, West Pakistan.
 Disheartened and isolated, Admiral Ahsan took early retirement from the Navy and quietly settled in Karachi.
 Once Operation Searchlight and Operation Barisal commenced, Air Marshal Masud flew to West Pakistan, and unlike Admiral Ahsan, tried to stop the violence in East Pakistan.
 When he failed in his attempts to meet General Yahya Khan, Masud too resigned from his position as AOC of Dacca airbase and took retirement from Air Force.